-(i) NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
-Enables the internal speaker.
+Integrated Devices (i) NOTE: Depending on the configuration ordered, the microphone setup option may not be available.
+Enable Internal Speaker Enables the internal speaker.
 By default, the Enable Intenal Speaker option is enabled.
-Enables booting from USB mass storage devices that are connected to external USB ports.
+USB/Thunderbolt Configuration Enable USB Boot Support Enables booting from USB mass storage devices that are connected to external USB ports.
 By default, the Enable USB Boot Support option is enabled.
-Enables the external USB ports.
+Enable External USB Ports Enables the external USB ports.
 By default, the Enable External USB Ports option is enabled.
-Enables the associated ports and adapters for Thunderbolt Technology support.
+Enable Thunderbolt Technology Support Enable Thunderbolt Technology Support Enables the associated ports and adapters for Thunderbolt Technology support.
 By default, the Enable Thunderbolt Technology Support option is enabled.
-Enables the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
+Enable Thunderbolt Boot Support Enable Thunderbolt Boot Support Enables the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
 By default, the Enable Thunderbolt Boot Support option is disabled.
-Enables the PCIe devices that are connected through a Thunderbolt adapter to run the PCIe devices UEFI Option ROM (if present) during preboot.
+Enable Thunderbolt (and PCIe behind TBT) pre-boot modules Enables the PCIe devices that are connected through a Thunderbolt adapter to run the PCIe devices UEFI Option ROM (if present) during preboot.
 By default, the Enable Thunderbolt (and PCIe behind TBT) pre-boot modules option is disabled.
-Disables the USB4 PCIE Tunneling option.
+Disable USB4 PCIE Tunneling Disables the USB4 PCIE Tunneling option.
 By default, the Disable USB4 PCIE Tunneling option is disabled.
-Enables or disables the Type-C port functionality to video or only power.
+Video/Power only on Type-C Ports Enables or disables the Type-C port functionality to video or only power.
 By default, the Video/Power only on Type-C Ports option is disabled.
-Enables or disable to use connected Type-C Dell Dock to provide data stream with external USB ports disabled.
+Type-C Dock Override Enables or disables to use connected Type-C Dell Dock to provide data stream with external USB ports disabled.
 When Type-C Dock override is enabled, the Video/Audio/LAN submenu is activated.
 By default, the Type-C Dock Override option is enabled.
-Enables or disables the usage of audio inputs and outputs from the connected Type-C Dell docking station.
+Type-C Dock Audio Enables or disables the usage of audio inputs and outputs from the connected Type-C Dell docking station.
 By default, the Type-C Dock Audio option is enabled.
-Enables or disables the usage of LAN on the external ports of the connected Type-C Dell docking station.
+Type-C Dock LAN Enables or disables the usage of LAN on the external ports of the connected Type-C Dell docking station.
 By default, the Type-C Dock LAN option is enabled.
-Enables the Fingerprint Reader Device option.
+Miscellaneous Devices Enable Fingerprint Reader Device Enables the Fingerprint Reader Device option.
 By default, the Enable Fingerprint Reader Device option is enabled.

 Table 32.
-System setup options-Storage menu
+BIOS Setup options-Storage menu

 Storage SATA/NVMe Operation SATA/NVMe Operation Sets the operating mode of the integrated SATA hard drive controller.
-By default, the RAID ON option is selected.
-The storage device is configured to support RAID functions.
+By default, the AHCI/NVMe option is selected.
+The storage device is configured for AHCI/NVMe mode.
 Storage Interface Displays the information of various onboard drives.
 Port Enablement Enables or disables the M.2 PCIe SSD option.
-By default, the M.2 PCIe SSD-0 option is enabled.
-SMART Reporting Enable SMART Reporting When enabled, the BIOS can receive analytical information from the integrated devices and send notifications during startup about possible future failure of the hard drive.
-By default, the SMART Reporting option is disabled.
+By default, the M.2 PCIe SSD option is enabled.
+SMART Reporting Enable SMART Reporting Sends analytical information from integrated drives and notifications during startup about potential failure of the hard drive to the BIOS.
+Controls whether hard drive errors for integrated drives are reported during system startup.
+This technology is part of the SMART (Self-Monitoring Analysis and Reporting Technology) specification.
+By default, the Enable SMART Reporting option is disabled.
 Drive Information Displays the information of onboard drives.
+Enable MediaCard Secure Digital (SD) Card Enables or disables the SD card.
+By default, the Secure Digital (SD) Card option is enabled.
+Secure Digital (SD) Card Read-Only Mode Enables or disables the SD card read-only mode.
+By default, the Secure Digital (SD) Card Read-Only Mode option is disabled.

 Table 33.
-System setup options-Display menu
+BIOS Setup options-Display menu